Nationality law

 Nationality law is the law of a sovereign state, and of each of its jurisdictions, that defines the legal manner in which a national identity is acquired and how it may be lost.
 In international law, the legal means to acquire nationality and formal membership in a nation are separated from the relationship between a national and the nation, known as citizenship.
 Some nations domestically use the terms interchangeably, though by the 20th century, nationality had commonly come to mean the status of belonging to a particular nation with no regard to the type of governance which established a relationship between the nation and its people.
 In law, nationality describes the relationship of a national to the state under international law and citizenship describes the relationship of a citizen within the state under domestic statutes.
 Different regulatory agencies monitor legal compliance for nationality and citizenship.
 A person in a country of which he or she is not a national is generally regarded by that country as a foreigner or alien.
 When the sovereignty over a territory is transferred from one state to another, individuals may be given the right of option of nationality.
 A person who has no recognised nationality to any jurisdiction is regarded as stateless.

 Principles

-Nationality law can be broadly categorized into three principles:
+Nationality laws can use several bases for acquisition.
+Three commonly discussed bases are: